matvop/FavIt/proposal.md

   * Use to communicate input from the user into the database
 + Python
   * Save snapshots on a specified interval
+  * Create time lapse video from snapshots
   * Generate search-able string to store with media in database(date/time)
 + JavaScript
+  * To display dynamic content (images and camera streams) using JQuery
-  * To enlarge low resolution stream(s) to full/higher resolution streams (pop-up and pause main page streams)
+  * To enlarge low resolution stream(s)
 + HTML/CSS and/or JavaScript
   * Configuration settings for camera's network info(i.e. IP, user name, password, ports).
   * Interface to monitor video streams and edit configuration settings, as well as search for recordings.